Constraints on the presence of platinum and gold in the spectra of the kilonova AT2017gfo: Conclusions

 The main aim of this work was to highlight the usefulness of good quality atomic data for the exploration of \rpro\ element synthesis.
 Here we have presented our new atomic data for neutral, singly- and doubly-ionised Pt and Au, and we have also presented some models we generated with this data.
 We specifically investigated the mergers of binary neutron star systems as a source of \rpro\ material in this work, and performed some spectral analysis of the kilonova AT2017gfo.

-First, we used \tardis\ to produce model spectra with properties similar to those expected for KNe at early times, while still in the photospheric phase (see Figures \ref{fig:TARDIS_model_spectra} and \ref{fig:varying_T_TARDIS_model_spectra}).
-We found that we required unrealistically large amounts of material (up to 0.5\,\msun\ in cases, see Table \ref{tab:TARDIS_model_parameters}) to produce observable individual features of any ion of Pt or Au.
+First, we used \tardis\ to produce model spectra with properties similar to those expected for KNe at early times, while still in the photospheric phase (see Figures \ref{fig:varying_T_TARDIS_model_spectra} and \ref{fig:TARDIS_model_spectra}).
 We were able to demonstrate that, for realistic masses of Pt and Au, we see broad line-blended absorption in the UV.
 This property is not unique to Pt and Au, and is expected for many heavy elements.
+We also found that we required unrealistically large amounts of material (up to 0.5\,\msun\ in cases, see Table \ref{tab:TARDIS_model_parameters}) to produce observable individual features of any ion of Pt or Au.

-We then generated simple emission spectra for the individual species under investigation here (\PtI, \II, \III\ and \AuI, \II, \III), using a simple LTE excitation approximation.
+We generated simple emission spectra for the individual species under investigation here (\PtI, \II, \III\ and \AuI, \II, \III), using a simple LTE excitation approximation.
 These models are presented in Figures \ref{fig:nebular_synthetic_emission_spectra}, \ref{fig:comparison_of_nebular_emission_spectra_vs_17gfo} and \ref{fig:Pt+Au-synthetic_spectra_vs_7.4d+8.4d_gfo_spectra}.
 With these models, we make strong predictions for forbidden emission lines that could be detectable in the late-time, nebular-phase spectra of a KN, which has ejecta rich in these species.
 Many of our features lie at wavelengths $> 8000$\,\AA, demonstrating that the best method of identifying these species is through obtaining NIR spectra of future objects.
 X-shooter is capable of observing $\lesssim 2.5 \, \mu$m, which would capture all but one of our strongest predicted lines; the \forbAuII\ 3.8446\,$\mu$m transition would only be detectable through \textit{JWST} observations.

-We then compared our model photospheric and nebular-phase spectra to the observed spectra of AT2017gfo.
+We compared our model photospheric and nebular-phase spectra to the observed spectra of AT2017gfo.
 The \tardis\ model spectra were computed at the epochs of the early spectral observations of AT2017gfo (+0.5, +1.4 and +2.4\,d).
 We find that the strong observed feature at $\sim 7000 - 10000$\,\AA\ in the +1.4\,d spectrum may be reproducible by Pt, but the model requires a very large amount of material to do so.
 We identify no evidence of Au features in the early observations.
 We conclude that it is unlikely there are prominent Pt or Au features in the early spectra of AT2017gfo.

 Comparisons of our late-time model spectra with those of AT2017gfo were presented in Section \ref{sec:Nebular_phase}.
 At the beginning of this section, we demonstrated that, for the temperatures and masses that we have estimated for our models, the strongest forbidden transitions in our analysis have line luminosities on the order $\sim 10^{38}$\,\ergs.
 This demonstrates that we can expect features from these elements to be bright enough to be observed.